yenvanio/UOIT-Year-3-Notes/Semester 1/Microprocessors & Computer Architechture.md

 - Last in First Out (LIFO)
   - **Push** puts a new element at the top
     - `Subtract SP, SP, #4`
-      - Moves the Stack Pointer up 4 bytes
+      - Moves the Stack Pointer up 4 bits
     - `Store Rj, (SP)`
       - Stores the new value into stack pointer
   - **Pop** takes out the top element
     - `Load Rj, (SP)`
       - Put stack pointer value into Rj
     - `Add SP, SP, #4`
-      - Moves stack pointer down 4 bytes
+      - Moves stack pointer down 4 bits
 - Processor has a stack pointer ( **SP** )
   - Always points to the top of the processor stack